 Due to the short maturity of cash equivalents the carrying amount is estimated to approximate fair value.
-The fair value of student loan receivables is based upon market data and estimated to be at par.
+The fair value of student loan receivables is based upon market data and estimated to be at par, less the allowance.
 Due to bonds being carried at a variable rate, the carrying amount approximates fair value.